dddrrreee/cs340lx-25aut/README.md

 ### CS340lx: (even more) advanced systems labs

+Official description:
+  - This is an implementation-heavy, lab-based class that continues the topics from CS240LX.
+The labs will be more specialized, with an emphasis on research-worthy topics and techniques.
+The class format will follow
+    CS240LX: two labs, twice a week, along with a set of research papers for context.

 Context:
  - Final class in the 140e/240lx pipeline (as of rn :).
  - We only offer it every few years when there is an unusual